+What is a sports physical?
 A sports physical is a critical part of your child’s athletic experience.
-Sports physicals are typically required for any child doing any kind of organized athletic activity, although they are often only required to get one every two years.
+They are typically required for any child doing any kind of organized athletic activity, although they are often only required to get one every two years.
 If you are uncertain, check with your child’s school; most schools keep records of previous sports physicals on file and will likely be able to tell you when your child’s next one is due.
 You can schedule a sports physical with your regular provider, or if you’re short on time, you can use either of our walk-in clinic locations.
 For your convenience, we have copies of the sports physical form available for you in our offices.

 Federal Aviation Administration and Department of Transportation Physicals